afrigeri/geologic-symbols-qgis/README.md

 ## System requirements

 A functional QGIS 3.8.x (released on June 21st, 2019) or more recent software installation on MS Windows, OS X or GNU/Linux.
+For building the library on your own or developing the build framework, we spot QGIS 3.10 LTR as the target version.

 ## Installation and setup